 Dilgo Khyentse Rimpoche was regarded as one of the greatest Dzogchen masters of the 20th century.
 As a youth he spent 13 years in caves on solitary retreat and later in exile (despite his wide following) Dilgo Khyentse lived in great poverty.
 He had an extremely kind, unassuming character, and Sangharakshita regards him as one of the most impressive people he’s met.
 Dilgo Khyentse was a man of great learning and author of many scriptural commentaries.
 Sangharakshita used to study with him, and from him received many initiations — principally those of the Buddha Amitabha (with the po wa or Consciousness Transference empowerment), Kurukulla and Jambhala.

-Chetul Sangye Dorje, the only one of Sangharakshita’s teachers still alive, is an eccentric, unpredictable character who has lived the life of a wanderer.
-He is highly regarded by the Tibetan monastic establishment for his deep understanding.
+Chetul Sangye Dorje, who died in 2015, was an eccentric, unpredictable character who has lived the life of a wanderer.
+He was highly regarded by the Tibetan monastic establishment for his deep understanding.
 Sangharakshita was certain Chetul Rimpoche was in contact with a higher dimension and was happy to receive from him his first Tantric initiation in 1956 — the sadhana of Green Tara; he did this practice faithfully each day for seven years.
 Chetul Rimpoche very much encouraged Sangharakshita and auspiciously named his vihara the ‘Place where the Three Yanas Flourish’.

 Dudjom Rimpoche, the last of his Tibetan teachers was a married Nyingma tulku and a leading authority on the Nyingma tradition.
 A spiritually gifted child, he was discovering termas from the age of 5 and giving empowerments and teachings by 14.
 After leaving Tibet, he had a huge following of disciples, wrote prodigiously on the Dharma and established many temples and monasteries.
 Sangharakshita received a number of initiations from him, including the Vajrasattva practice (during which Rimpoche was wearing a cowboy hat).